vdclab/vdclab-wiki/Simple-Phylogeny.md

 - Simple Phylogeny only accepts protein MSA inputs (Users cannot use the tool to perform a MSA).
 - Using Clustal Omega to perform an MSA gives the option to directly submit MSA results to Simple Phylogeny (via the "Results Viewers" tab).
 - Each sequence must have a unique name or the program will fail.
+- Basic but precious to get a first view.

 ## Citation